vocdoni/docs/docs/architecture/sequence-diagrams.md

     participant ENTCS as Entity's Census Service
     participant EXENT as External Entity
     participant EMGR as Entity Manager
-    participant DV as dvote-js
+    participant DV as DVote
-    participant GW as Gateway/Web3/Swarm
+    participant GW as Gateway/Web3/IPFS
     participant ER as Entity Resolver
     participant CSRV as Census Service
-    participant SW as Swarm
+    participant IPFS as IPFS

+    Note right of DV: TO DO: Review ENS records

     Note right of ENTCS: Agree on using <br/>the Census Service<br/>from an external <br/>channel ENTCS-->EXENT: